Aging of the United States: Causes

+Another major cause of population aging in the United States is the fact that the Baby Boomers, a large cohort, are getting older, adding a large group of older Americans to the population and causing the median age to move up.
+Although many Baby Boomers began reaching retirement age in the early 2010s, many of this cohort's youngest members are still several years away from retirement and remain successfully employed or are eligible for and seeking new jobs.

 Impacts

+Recent research studies have documented that between 50% and 80% percent of Americans aged 50 or older have personally experienced or witnessed at least one episode of age discrimination in the workplace, with roughly 20% excluded from hiring or promotion and nearly 10% terminated from their jobs due to their age, despite federal and state protections for workers over the age of 40.

 By 2030, 20% of Americans are projected to be 65 and older.
 Both the overall population of the country and the average age are projected to increase over coming years.
 Given that older people tend to need more health services, some demographers have theorized a significant impact on the country resulting from these trends.
 Population aging could create an increasing need for services such as nursing homes and care-giving.

 Economy

 A shortage of workers is expected in the U.S. workforce due to a declining labor participation rate.
 Projections show that the demand for labor needed now is not being fulfilled, and the gap between labor needed and labor available will continue to expand over the future.
 Owing to the relatively large size population size of those born between the end of WWII and the mid-1960s (referred to by some as the "Baby Boomers"), the number of people generally considered to be of working age is declining.
-Additionally, young people are spending more time in education and training and are entering the workforce at a later age, and therefore, there are fewer entering the workforce in their early twenties.
-A loss in skilled and capable workers has made it harder for employers to recruit new staff.
 The retirement of members of the aging workforce could possibly result in the shortage of skilled labor in the future.
 A majority of experienced utility workers and hospital caregivers, for example, will be eligible for retirement.

 By the late 2010s, the United States found itself facing a shortage of tradespeople, a problem that persisted in the early 2020s despite the COVID-19 pandemic-induced recession and prospective employers offering higher salaries and paid training.
 Having an aging population accelerates industrial automation.
-Experts expect the labor crunch of the early 2020s will continue for years to come, due to not just the Great Resignation, but also the aging of the U.S. population, the decline of the labor participation rate, and falling rates of legal immigration.
+Experts expect the labor crunch of the early 2020s to continue for years to come, due to not just the Great Resignation, but also the aging of the U.S. population, the decline of the labor participation rate, and falling rates of legal immigration.
+During the Great Recession, population aging alone cost the United States 1.7 million workers, reckoned the Peterson Institute for International Economics.

-Additionally, a shrinking birth rate could exacerbate economic inequality by increasing the importance of family inheritance, while an overall decrease in the population could shrink the economy by reducing the demand for basic goods like real estate.